weaveworks/weave/README.md

 Found a bug, want to suggest a feature, or have a question?
 [File an issue](https://github.com/zettio/weave/issues), or email weave@zett.io.

-When reporting a bug, please include what version of weave you are running, as shown by
+When reporting a bug, please include what version of weave you are running, as shown by `weave version`.

-    weave version

 Follow weave on Twitter:
 [@weavenetwork](https://twitter.com/weavenetwork).